TeddyWang0202/recommendation_system/README.md

 # recommendation_system
 Recommendation system building with online article data(Chinese) and tutorial

+I only upload how I implement recommendation building under Keras framework.

+The main purpose here is to convey the concept and tutorial.

+If one wants to access my web-log, online article content data, please contact me :). (a26006587@gmail.com)

 This project includes several factorization models in recommendation system and natural language processing.

 For further information, I'd maintained my medium and recorded detailedly about this project.